Key Takeaways

 2. Identify and Remove Bottlenecks and Waste

-3. Standardize Processes with SOPs and Checklists
+3. Standardize Processes With SOPs and Checklists

 4. Automate Repetitive Administrative Tasks